Mango curry is an aromatic Indian dish of tender chicken in spicy-sweet mango sauce. Make this chicken curry recipe for dinner tonight!

 Tender pieces of chicken breast or thigh meat, marinated in warm spices then simmered in a sweet and spicy mango sauce.

 - Chicken– Any type of boneless skinless meat will work.
 I prefer a combination of tenders and thighs.

 - Mango fruit– If fresh fruit isn’t available, frozen chunks will work, but you’ll need to thaw them first.

 - Coconut milk– Full fat coconut milk will give your stew the creamiest consistency, but coconut cream will also work.
 If you need a substitute for coconut milk, heavy dairy cream works well.

 - Greek yogurt– This is the base ingredient for the marinade.
 I use plain flavor Greek yogurt because I prefer its thicker consistency, but any type of plain flavored yogurt or non-dairy yogurt will work.

-- Garam masala seasoning- This spice blend can be found in the spice aisle of most grocery stores, or you can make your own garam masala seasoning.
+- Garam masala seasoning– This spice blend can be found in the spice aisle of most grocery stores, or you can make your own garam masala recipe.

-To see the process of making the dish from start to finish, watch the video located in the recipe card at the bottom of this post.
+To see the process of making the chicken curry recipe from start to finish, watch the video located in the recipe card at the bottom of this post.